 It is easy to see why Komodo can be hard to grasp.
 With so many cutting-edge technologies and development that moves at breakneck speed, it can be difficult to find terms that truly do Komodo justice.

 In the last year alone, Komodo has developed a handful of new features that don’t receive any mention in the Komodo white paper.
-Komodo’s multi-chain features, for example, such as Cross-Chain Smart Contracts and the Multi-Chain Syncing scaling technology, were released in July 2018, several years after the white paper was published.
+Komodo’s multi-chain features, for example, such as Blockchain Interoperability features and the Multi-Chain Syncing scaling technology, were released in July 2018, several years after the white paper was published.
 These technologies now sit at the core of Komodo’s technology offering.

 Thus, while the Komodo white paper is a comprehensive and extremely informative document, it has become outdated.
 Hence the need for a new white paper as part of the rebrand.
 The new white paper will be the final step to completing the new messaging.